-Amounts (Numerator) Number of Stocks (Denominator) (In Thousands) Earnings Per Share (NT\$) For the year ended December 31, 2022 Basic EPS Net income Effect of potentially dilutive common stock \$ 1,765,795 304,510 4,565 \$ 5.80 Diluted EPS Net income available to common shareholders plus effect of potentially dilutive common stock \$ 1,765,795 309,075 \$ 5.71 For the year ended December 31, 2021 Basic EPS Net income Effect of potentially dilutive common stock \$ 2,165,280 292,028 6,968 \$ 7.41 Diluted EPS Net income available to common shareholders plus effect of potentially dilutive common stock \$ 2,165,280 \$ 7.24
+Amounts (Numerator) Number of Stocks (Denominator) (In Thousands) Earnings Per Share (NT\$) For the year ended December 31, 2022 Basic EPS Net income Effect of potentially dilutive common stock \$ 1,765,795 304,510 4,565 \$ 5.80 Diluted EPS Net income available to common shareholders plus effect of potentially dilutive common stock \$ 1,765,795 309,075 \$ 5.71 (Concluded)

-If the Company offered to settle the obligation by cash or by issuing stocks, the profit sharing bonus for employees will be settled in stocks and the resulting potential stocks will be included in the weighted average number of stocks outstanding in the calculation of diluted EPS as the stocks have a dilutive effect.
-Such dilutive effect of the potential stocks is included in the calculation of diluted EPS until the profit sharing bonus for employees to be settled in the form of common stocks is approved in the following year.
+If the Company offered to settle the obligation by cash or by issuing stock, the profit sharing bonus for employees will be settled in stock and the resulting potential stock will be included in the weighted average number of stock outstanding in the calculation of diluted EPS as the stock have a dilutive effect.
+Such dilutive effect of the potential stock is included in the calculation of diluted EPS until the profit sharing bonus for employees to be settled in the form of common stock is approved in the following year.